 A fun photo opportunity at Linvilla!

-Get up close to farm life at Merrymead Farm where you can watch cows get milked, then visit the resident chicks, calves, sheep, goats, bunnies, peacocks, pig, and donkey.
+Each day from 3:30 to 6pm, get up close to farm life at Merrymead Farm where you can watch cows get milked, then visit the resident chicks, calves, sheep, goats, bunnies, peacocks, pig, and donkey.
 And because it's a dairy farm, visitors are strongly encouraged to sample the delicious ice cream.
-There's 32 flavors from which to choose, but trust us we loved Chocolate MOO Trail the best.
+There's 32 flavors from which to choose, but trust us, we loved Chocolate MOO Trail the best.

 A farm, a vineyard, a market, trails, and more, Terhune Orchards' 200-acres produce a variety of crops, but it's the barnyard that's the most fun for the little ones.
 That's where you can feed chickens, sheep, goats, horses, ducks, and geese.
 For those visiting during the weekedays, there's a program called Read & Pick and Read & Explore where parents and kids can participate in a farm activity and a story of a farm product or animal.
 Topics are seasonal and have included growing asparagus and sheep's wool.